timkley/tim-kleyersburg.de/src/content/articles/from-vue-to-alpinejs/index.md

         return {
             showSearchOverlay: false,
         }
-    }
+    },
 }
 ```

-*Example of global state / functionality provided by a mixin*
+_Example of global state / functionality provided by a mixin_

 ### Different versions of Vue